angegar/angegar.github.io/docs/Kubernetes/security/README.md

       - "phpmyadmin"
 ```

 This constraint will forbid the deployment of containers other than the `phpmyadmin` one.
-Because OPA Gatekeeper templates are used to create new Custom Resource Definision, it becomes easy to add constraints.
+Because OPA Gatekeeper templates are used to create new Custom Resource Definition, it becomes easy to add constraints.

 #### Execute a deployment test